naftalic/ddmif/intro.md

 ## Fundamentals

-Alpha refers to three types of returns:
+Alpha refers, generaly, to two types of returns:
-- Benchmark Alpha: Return of a portfolio not linked to its benchmark's risk.
+- Benchmark Alpha: Return of a portfolio not linked to its benchmark's risk or market portfolio's risk.
 Formula: $r_P = α + βr_B + ϵ$.
-- CAPM Alpha: Return of a portfolio not linked to the market portfolio's risk.
-Formula: $r_P = α + βr_M + ϵ$.
 - Multi-Factor Alpha: Return of a portfolio not linked to multi-factors' risk.
 Formula: $r_P = α + β_1f_1 +...+β_Kf_K +ϵ$.

 A few remarks: